 In the early 1930s, fears about the safety of wooden aircraft structures compelled the American aviation industry to develop all-metal types.
 With the United Airlines having a monopoly on the Boeing 247, rival Transcontinental and Western Air issued a specification for an all-metal tri-motor.
 The response of the Douglas Aircraft Company was more radical.
 When it flew on July 1, 1933, the prototype DC-1 had a highly robust tapered wing, a retractable undercarriage, and only two 690 hp (515 kW) Wright radial engines driving variable-pitch propellers.
 It seated 12 passengers.

 TWA accepted the basic design and ordered 20, with more powerful engines and seating for 14 passengers, as DC-2s.
 The design impressed a number of American and European airlines and further orders followed.
-Those for European customers KLM, LOT, Swissair, CLS and LAPE were assembled by Fokker in the Netherlands after that company bought a licence from Douglas.
+Those for European customers KLM, LOT, Swissair, CLS and LAPE were assembled by Fokker in The Netherlands after that company bought a licence from Douglas.
 Airspeed Ltd. took a similar licence for DC-2s to be delivered in Britain and assigned the company designation Airspeed AS.23, but although a registration for one aircraft was reserved none were actually delivered.
 Another licence was taken by the Nakajima Aircraft Company in Japan; unlike Fokker and Airspeed, Nakajima built five aircraft as well as assembling at least one Douglas-built aircraft.

 A total of 130 civil DC-2s were built with another 62 for the United States military.
-In 1935, Don Douglas stated in an article, that the DC-2 cost approximately $80,000 per aircraft, if mass produced.
+In 1935, Donald Douglas stated in an article, that the DC-2 cost approximately $80,000 per aircraft, if mass produced.
 Although overshadowed by its ubiquitous successor the DC-3, it was the DC-2 that first showed that passenger air travel could be comfortable, safe and reliable.

 First Flight: May 11, 1934